Max Factor Salon: History

 Max Factor Salon was originally the C. E. Toberman-owned Hollywood Fire Safe Building before it was bought by Max Factor in 1928.
 The building was remodeled by renowned theater architect S. Charles Lee, and in 1935, it re-opened featuring a ground-floor salon, make-up manufacturing on the three floors above, and the Max Factor Make Up Studio in an added one-story wing.
 3000 people were invited to the re-opening but more than 8000 attended, and after re-opening, the building earned the nickname the "Jewel Box of the Cosmetic World" and the make-up studio earned the nickname "The Pink Powder Puff."

-Virtually all of Classic Hollywood's greatest starlets frequented the salon and make-up studio, including Lana Turner, Rita Hayworth, Bette Davis, and more.
-Furthermore, Jean Harlow dedicated the salon's Blonde Room, Claudette Colbert the Brunette Room, and Ginger Rogers the Red Head Room.
+Virtually all of Classic Hollywood's greatest actresses frequented the salon and make-up studio.
+Jean Harlow dedicated the salon's Blonde Room, Claudette Colbert the Brunette Room, and Ginger Rogers the Red Head Room.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Max Factor Salon listed as a contributing property in the district.
-In 1994, the building was declared Los Angeles Historic-Cultural Monument #593.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Max Factor Salon listed as a contributing property in the district.
+In 1994, the building was declared Los Angeles Historic-Cultural Monument No. 593.

 In the early 1990s, The Max Factor Museum of Beauty occupied the building, the building itself owned by Procter & Gamble.
 The museum closed in 1996.
-In 2001, a Mel's Drive In opened in the building's one-story wing, with the Hollywood Museum occupying the rest of the building in 2002.
+In 2001, a Mel's Drive In opened in the building's one-story wing, with the Hollywood Museum occupying the rest of the building in 2002 and opening in 2003.

 In 2011, the building held an I Love Lucy reunion to celebrate Lucille Ball’s 100th birthday and the 60th anniversary of the show.
-In attendance were Lucille Ball's daughter Lucy Arnaz as well as many of the filmmakers who worked on the show.
+In attendance were Ball's daughter Lucy Arnaz as well as many filmmakers who worked on the show.